GPT Image 2 Review: Prompt Guide and Use Cases in 2026

 A few of these items deserve a closer look.

 Text Rendering is the headline feature.
 Previous image models treated text as decoration — you would ask for a poster with a title, and the model would return something that looked like letters but read like gibberish.
-GPT Image 2 handles multi-line English headlines, Chinese characters, and even mixed-language layouts with consistent accuracy.
-In our tests, roughly 19 out of 20 generations returned fully legible text on the first attempt.
+GPT Image 2 handles multi-line headlines, non-Latin scripts, and mixed-language layouts with much better consistency.
+In our tests, roughly 19 out of 20 text-focused generations returned fully legible text on the first attempt.

 Natural Language Editing lets you modify a generated image by describing the change instead of using mask tools.
 You can say “move the coffee cup to the left side of the table” or “change the sky to sunset,” and the model will apply targeted edits without regenerating the full image.